 Specifically in a May 17th article for The Huffington Post, Bill Bradley asked the screenwriters of the film if Lando is pansexual, and Jonathan Kasdan answered yes.
 Pansexuality means “emotional, romantic, and/or physical attraction to people of all genders and biological sexes,” according to PFLAG.
 This definition and identity can overlap with bisexuality, though some prefer identifying as pansexual for explicitly stating all genders, including nonbinary gender.
 It is not an identity exclusive to fiction, and has been on the rise in the last decade.

 This was probably the first time hearing of pansexuality for many Star Wars fans, but it’s unfortunately been misrepresented.
 Pansexuality is apparent in the film, unlike Rowling’s retroactive comments, but only when viewed through the lens of robophilia.
-The younger but charming as ever Lando playfully works in sync with the bossy and sarcastic L3-37, which makes fertile ground for an entertaining romance.
-On the way to the Kessel mines L3 reveals to Qi’ra she believes Lando is attracted to her, but they’re too proud to be together despite being sexually compatible.
+The younger (but charming as ever) Lando playfully works in sync with the bossy and sarcastic L3-37, which makes fertile ground for an entertaining romance.
+On their way to the Kessel mines, L3 reveals to Qi’ra she believes Lando is attracted to her, but they’re too proud to be together despite sexual compatibility.
 Qi’ra reacts with surprise and amusement, but later it seems L3 was right about Lando being in love with her as he risks his life to save her and cradles her collapsing body.

 Lando and L3’s relationship reinforces her gender as well.
 Heteronormativity defines women by attraction to men, so L3’s attraction to Lando affirms how feminine she is for a machine.
 In turn Lando’s pansexuality, defined by attraction to non-humans such as L3, is in fact to a woman.
 Moviegoers with no knowledge of Kasdan’s interview would think nothing unusual of Lando’s sexual orientation, because he and L3 are effectively heterosexual.
-The same goes for Lando and Han calling each other “baby” and being teased for flirting, which aren’t indicative enough of same-gender romance in a culture where men play gay chicken and disclaim their behavior with “no homo.”
+The same goes for Lando and Han calling each other “baby” and being teased by others for flirting with each other, which aren’t indicative enough of same-gender romance in a culture where men play gay chicken and disclaim their behavior with “no homo.”